livepeer/LIPs/LIPs/LIP-25.md

 The new Governance contract, further referred to as `Governor` will take over ownership of the currently deployed `Controller` contract.
 The `Controller` in it's turn has ownership and a registry of the deployed components in the Livepeer Protocol (e.g. `BondingManager`, `Minter`) so it acts as a proxy through which the `Governor` can execute contract upgrades or parameter updates.

-Initially ownership of the `Governor` will reside with the Livepeer Inc. Multisig e.g. using the basic ['Ownable' contract](https://docs.openzeppelin.com/contracts/3.x/access-control#ownership-and-ownable) by OpenZeppelin.
+Initially ownership of the `Governor` will reside with the Livepeer Inc. Multisig, its address will be set to `owner` during deployment.

 Future iterations could include more complex access control mechanisms such as Role-Based Access Control if the requirements should dictate it.
 In the end it's a matter of who has ownership over the `Governor`.
 This can be an EOA, Multisig, Binding Voting Contract or some sort of Access Control List Contract.

 The ability to either

--  Changing ownership of the `Governor`
+-  Changing ownership of the `Governor` (can only be executed through a staged update)

 -  Changing owership of the `Controller` to a new `Governor`